khulnasoft-lab/design.khulnasoft.com/contents/components/button-group.md

 - Selecting an item in the group immediately triggers the associated action.
 - If there is no page reload, the item can immediately have a selected state.
-- If there is a page reload or redirect, the clicked action can have a selected state on load.
+- If there is a page reload or redirect, the clicked action can have a selected state on load if it persists in the UI.

 ## Content